dveeden/demoblog/README.md

 # TODO

 - General
-    - Likes for posts
+    - Show the number of likes on posts
-    - Likes for comments
+    - Show the number of likes on comments
     - Storing a cached version of the rendered markdown?
 Could be used for the summary on the index page.
     - TiCDC & Kafka for comments, likes, heartbeat (alert?)
     - Load generating script/tool